Structure Of Ozymandias

 II.
 Narrative Structure: A Journey Through Time and Space

 The narrative unfolds in a fascinating, fragmented way.
-The poem begins in medias res, dropping the reader directly into the encounter with the shattered statue.
+Think about it: the poem begins in medias res, dropping the reader directly into the encounter with the shattered statue.
 We are presented with the fragmented remains of a once-grand monument and a cryptic inscription.
 This immediately establishes a sense of decay and loss.

 The first quatrain introduces the setting and the speaker's encounter with a traveler who describes the statue: